 Please scroll to accept licence

-These licence terms apply to all licences granted by THE CHANCELLOR, MASTERS
+These licence terms apply to all licences granted by OXFORD UNIVERSITY

-University Offices, Wellington Square, Oxford OX1 2JD, United Kingdom ("the
+University Offices, Wellington Square, Oxford OX1 2JD, England ("Oxford") for

-University") for use of or access to the QCovid Algorithm ("the Algorithm") through this website.
+use of or access to the QCOVID Algorithm ("the Algorithm") through this

 By requesting access to the Algorithm through this Website